- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Past performance is not indicative of future results.
-Consult with a qualified financial advisor before making any investment decisions.
+This JSON output is for informational purposes only and does not constitute investment advice.
+ETF performance can fluctuate, and past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data and AUM are subject to change.
+Specific holdings and strategy details may evolve.

 AI Summarization is directionally correct and might not be accurate.